-Considering the reasoning process is highly personalized and diverse across users, we decompose the complex reasoning into multiple steps, as shown in Figure~\ref{fig:framework}, to achieve different objectives: Preference Distillation, Preference Matching, and Feedback Prediction.
+Considering the reasoning process is highly personalized and diverse across users, we decompose the above reasoning and prediction process into multiple steps, as shown in Figure~\ref{fig:framework}, to achieve different objectives: Preference Distillation, Preference Matching, and Feedback Prediction.
 To emphasize the alignment between the reasoning process and the user's true preference, we incorporate the target item review $c_{ui}$ of user $u$ for item $i$ as additional supervision during training.
 Notably, it is excluded in testing to prevent data leakage.

 $\bullet\quad$\textbf{Justification for explicit reasoning in RecLLMs.} Incorporating explicit reasoning into RecLLMs holds significant potential, despite it potentially increases the prediction time and computational cost.
 Specifically, it enables RecLLMs to: 1) fully leverage the reasoning capabilities of LLMs to improve prediction accuracy and reliability; 2) enhance interpretability through step-by-step reasoning as explanations, thereby enhancing user trust; 3) possibly facilitate user-controllable recommendation for human-AI collaboration~\cite{yang-etal-2024-human}, since users can adjust the reasoning process to generate new recommendations.
-Notably, explicit reasoning is particularly beneficial in scenarios where real-time recommendation requirements are less critical, but accuracy is paramount, such as E-commerce product, movie, and medication recommendations~\cite{drugRec}.
+Notably, explicit reasoning is particularly beneficial in scenarios where real-time recommendation requirements are less critical, but accuracy is paramount, such as E-commerce product, travel plan, and medication recommendations~\cite{drugRec}.
 These items typically involve long usage periods and require careful deliberation before purchase or viewing.
-Furthermore, as LLMs efficiency continually improves~\cite{data_efficient}, the computational costs will decrease accordingly, enhancing the feasibility of wide applications.
+Furthermore, as LLMs efficiency is continually improving~\cite{data_efficient}, the computational costs will decrease accordingly, enhancing the feasibility of wide applications.